bxparks/AceSegment/README.md

-Since it is impossible to predict all the different ways that the LED modules can be wired, various classes in the AceSegment library allow the remapping array to to be defined by the library user.
+Since it is impossible to predict all the different ways that the LED modules can be wired, various classes in the AceSegment library allow the remapping array to be supplied by the library user.

 <a name="Modularity"></a>
 ### Modularity